juicedata/juicefs/docs/en/guide/cache_management.md

 Distributed systems often need to make tradeoffs between cache and consistency.
 Due to the decoupled architecture of JuiceFS, think consistency problems in terms of metadata, file data (in object storage), and file data local cache.

 For [metadata](#metadata-cache), the default configuration offers a "close-to-open" consistency guarantee, i.e. after a client modified and closed a file, other clients will see the latest state when they open this file again.
 Also, default mount option uses 1s of kernel metadata cache which provides decent performance for the usual cases.
 If your scenario demands higher level of cache performance, learn how to tune cache settings in below sections.
+In particular, the client (mount point) initiating file modifications will enjoy a stronger consistency, read [consistency exceptions](#consistency-exceptions) for more.

 As for object storage, JuiceFS clients split files into data blocks (default 4MiB), each is assigned an unique ID and uploaded to object storage.
 Subsequent modifications on the file are carried out on new data blocks, and the original blocks remain unchanged.
 This guarantees consistency of the object storage data, because once the file is modified, clients will then read from the new data blocks, while the stale ones which will be deleted through [Trash](../security/trash.md) or compaction.